yuliskov/SmartTube/README.md

 ### Installation (Xiaomi devices with Chinese firmware)

 Xiaomi's **Chinese firmware** might block the installation **of the beta version**.
 The international firmware is not affected.
 Solutions:
-1. use SmartTubeNext's **stable version** instead (**recommended**)
+1. use SmartTube's **stable version** instead (**recommended**)
 2. use the international firmware for your device
-3. (if your device is from 2020 or before) You can do a factory reset and then install SmartTubeNext beta before doing any system updates.
-You can then safely update your system, SmartTubeNext should continue working.
+3. (if your device is from 2020 or before) You can do a factory reset and then install SmartTube beta before doing any system updates.
+You can then safely update your system, SmartTube should continue working.

 ### Updating

 The app has a built-in updater.
 You only need to follow the installation procedure **once**.
-A few seconds after launching SmartTubeNext, it will notify you if there is any update and also show a changelog.
+A few seconds after launching SmartTube, it will notify you if there is any update and also show a changelog.
 You can disable automatic update checks or manually update in the settings under "about".

 If the installation fails, either your **disk space is full** or the update didn't download correctly; clear up space and try updating again (_Settings > About > Check for updates_).

 ## Compatibility

-SmartTubeNext requires Android 4.3 or above.
+SmartTube requires Android 4.3 or above.
 It does not work on non-Android devices (incl.
 LG or Samsung TVs).
 On unsupported TVs, you can use a TV stick or TV box.
 Though this app technically runs on smartphones and tablets, it is not optimized for such and offers no official support!

 It has been successfully tested on TVs, TV boxes and TV sticks that are based on Android, including: